Bloat is the term that is often used to describe the condition known in veterinary medicine as Gastric Dilatation-Volvulus (GDV).

 Dogs suffering from GDV can be saved!

-The prognosis for survival is significantly better for cases that are (1) caught earlier, and (2) treated appropriately and promptly.
+The prognosis for survival is significantly better for cases that are (1) caught earlier and (2) treated appropriately and promptly.
 Survival rates for dogs treated appropriately and promptly have been reported as high as 85%.
-It also has to be mentioned, many dogs are humanely euthanized in this condition due to finances, age of the pet, and other reasons such as comorbidities (other health issues), which are not taken into account when calculating the percentage of survival rates.
+It also has to be mentioned that many dogs are humanely euthanized in this condition due to finances, age of the pet, and other reasons such as comorbidities (other health issues), which are not taken into account when calculating the percentage of survival rates.

 If recognized and treated aggressively and early, the survival rate is much more favorable.

 Still unsure if your dog has GDV?
 Even if you think there’s a chance that your dog may currently be suffering from this condition, it is recommended you err on the side of caution and take them for immediate veterinary evaluation.
 The cost of an emergency vet visit will pale in comparison to the peace of mind you’ll get by doing so.
 Or the cost of your dog’s life.

 Below are some of the comments we've received by email or on our website from people who were thankful they took our advice.
 Good luck!
 We hope the best for you and your dog.